SaveTee5ive/The-Raq-Rp-Weapons-V2/README.md

 # The-Raq-Rp-Weapons-V2
-The RackRP weapon system is a weapon wheel spin feature used in the BoneLab HUD RP server.
+The Raq Rp weapon system is a weapon wheel spin feature used in the BoneLab Hood RP server The Raq Rp.
 It allows players to randomly determine which gun they receive in roleplay.